-6.1 Key pair creation and installation
+6.1 Key pair generation and installation

-6.1.1 Creating the key pair
+6.1.1 Key pair generation

 The computers used by Camerfirma to store root keys and are certified in accordance with FIPS 140-2, level 3.

 The root keys are generated and managed on an off-line computer in a cryptographic room.
 Reference document CONF-00-2012-02-Script of CA ROOT generation xxxx where "xxxx" is the year corresponding to the creation of the key.